Boston Fern Plant Care (Nephrolepis exaltata)

 To use tap water. leave it out for 24-hours to allow the chlorine to evaporate out before using it.

 Brown spots on the underside of the leaves

 Brown spots on the underside of your fern’s leaves should not cause you concern.
 In fact, those brown spots, known as spores, are actually the reproductive cells of your fern.
 The pattern they form on the underside of the leaves makes them easy to recognize.

 Occasionally, a leaf or two will drop.
-In fact, that is quite normal.
+In fact, leaf drop happens throughout the life of the fern plant..
 However, if more leaves suddenly drop, you probably need to water more often.
 Sudden changes or any other form of stress often cause sudden leaf drop.

 Look for the cause of stress.
 Consider a change of location, lighting problems, low humidity, or any similar stress.

 When bringing your new Boston Fern home, keep in mind that the movement to your home represents a potential for stress.
 Give it a chance to adjust to the new surroundings.

 In short, boston fern dropping leaves might reflect a need for a change in the boston fern plant care routine.
 Is your fern losing leaves even though you keep the soil moist?

 As older leaves age, they may turn yellow.
 While a few causes no reason for concern, if many turn yellow, you should investigate.
 Possible causes include watering with cold water or keeping the humidity level too low.

 Many times yellow leaves mean that the plant has been over-watered.
 In such a case, allow the water to drain off and let the soil dry a bit before watering again.
 However, don’t allow it to dry completely as that causes other problems.